catbaron0/efb-mp-instantview-middleware/README.md

 ## Notice

-**Middleware ID**: `catbaron.mp_instanceview`
+**Middleware ID**: `catbaron.mp_instantview`

+The middleware ID was `catbaron.mp_instantview` before version 0.3.0.
+Please take care of it, especially please remeber to update the configure file of EFB (`$HOME/.ehforwarderbot/profiles/default/config.yaml`).

-**MPInstanceViewMiddleware** is a middleware of EFB enable instance view for articles of official accounts.
+**MPInstanceViewMiddleware** is a middleware of EFB enable instant view for articles of official accounts.

 ## How it works
-This middleware generates a telegraph page for links sent by official accounts of wechat, which will enable the instance view.
+This middleware generates a telegraph page for links sent by official accounts of wechat, which will enable the instant view.
 Thus you need a `access_token` (introduced later).

 ## Dependense
 * Python >= 3.6